tristantao/kaggle_survivor/writeup.md

 trainData$Embarked <- gsub("S", 3, trainData$Embarked)
 ```

 Lastly, we substitue missing values for Embarked locations and Age.
-Embarked
+The following lin

 ```R
 trainData[which(trainData$Embarked == ""), ]